Yefaaaaa/Control-System/README.md

 # NCEES - Electrical and Computer Engineering Test
 13.Control-System

-Demo System for different types of system
+Demo some basic control system concepts

 # Copy Right
 All demoes are for learning purpose.
 It is a open source for everyone.